hdavid16/InventoryManagement.jl/README.md

 - `producers::Array`: list of producer nodes
 - `distributors::Array`: list of distribution centers (excludes end distributors where markets exist)
 - `products::Array`: list of product names (strings)
-- `inv_on_hand::DataFrame`: timeseries On Hand Inventory @ each node
+- `inv_on_hand::DataFrame`: timeseries On Hand Inventory @ each node at the end of each period
-- `inv_pipeline::DataFramet`: timeseries Pipeline Inventory on each arc
+- `inv_pipeline::DataFramet`: timeseries Pipeline Inventory on each edge at the end of each period
-- `inv_position::DataFrame`: timeseries Inventory Position for each node
+- `inv_position::DataFrame`: timeseries Inventory Position for each node at the end of each period
-- `replenishments::DataFrame`: timeseries Replenishment orders placed on each arc
+- `replenishments::DataFrame`: timeseries Replenishment orders placed on each edge at the end of each period
 - `shipments::DataFrame`: current shipments and time to arrival for each node
 - `demand::DataFrame`: timeseries with realization of demand, sold units, unfulfilled demand, and backlog at each market
 - `profit::DataFrame`: timeseries with profit at each node
 - `reward::Float64`: reward in the system (used for RL)